misiektoja/lol_monitor/README.md

 # lol_monitor

-lol_monitor is a tool that allows for real-time monitoring of LoL (League of Legends) players' activities.
+lol_monitor is a tool for real-time monitoring of LoL (League of Legends) players' activities.

 ## Features